 Caring Canines Therapy Dog Program of Lafayette, Colorado

-Thank you for your interest in Good Samaritan Medical Center’s Caring Canines program!
+Welcome and thank you for your interest in Good Samaritan Medical Center’s Caring Canines program!

 We are looking for the following traits in a dog: